 Ernest K. Lai

-Ernest K. Lai, Ph.D., is an associate professor in the Department of Economics at Lehigh Business.
+Ernest K. Lai, Ph.D., is a professor in the Department of Economics at Lehigh Business.